What Is A Dry Pedicure?

 Dry pedicures are actually more than just a time-saving technique!
 They’re actually the more hygienic choice.

-We trust our nail technicians to do a great job with designing art, but very rarely do we think about the cleanliness of their workspace and the tools they’re using on us.
+We trust our nail technicians to do a great job with designing art, but we rarely think about the cleanliness of their workspace and the tools they use on us.

-You wouldn’t ever allow a doctor to use the same tools they used on another patient with you, and the same mindset should go for your salon visits as well.
+You wouldn’t ever allow a doctor to use the same tools they used on another patient on you, and the same mindset should go for your salon visits as well.

-Getting rid of that need for water not only limits the number of shared tools you come into contact with, but it prevents other people from getting troubled by bacteria or pathogens you may unknowingly be carrying as well.
-It’s a healthy choice, not just for you, but for fellow nail enthusiasts that follow suit.
+Getting rid of that need for water not only limits the number of shared tools you come into contact with, but also

 Are Dry Pedicures More Eco-Friendly?

-Another trend that we love seeing on the up and up?
-Eco-friendly decisions!
-Our planet can always benefit from making environmentally friendly decisions, and those choices are accessible all throughout the day, from taking shorter showers to opting for a dry pedicure!
+Our planet can always benefit from making environmentally friendly decisions, and these choices are accessible throughout the day.

-The crazy thing about getting a pedicure done is how much water waste comes with the experience.
-In just a single visit to the salon with a traditional pedicure, you can be using up to 15 gallons of water.
+In just one visit to the salon for a traditional pedicure, you can use up to 15 gallons of water.

 It’s such a high number, and almost unbelievable to wrap your head around, because it definitely doesn’t feel like it’s that much while you’re in the chair.

-Going waterless saves that water to be used for a better cause, and reduces your own water footprint, even if it’s just that 15 gallons you save every couple of weeks (and if you’re a nail salon regularly, think of all the water you’ll be saving overall).
+Even if it’s just that 15 gallons you save every couple of weeks (and if you’re a nail salon regular, think of all the water you’ll be saving overall).

 Waterless Pedicure